 In every era of the evolving security profession, the involvement of security in responding to emergency events has been cited as a driving reason for having security.
 With a role to play in almost every emergency code/event, be it fire, chemical spill, evacuation, a mass casualty event impacting the hospital, a bomb threat, missing patient or other emergency impacting the facility, security always plays a key, and often lead role in response.

 While this critical security function could live with the other emergency response functions in #2, the fact is that healthcare violence stands alone as the single biggest factor for having security in a healthcare facility.
 Security may conservatively spend two thirds of their time in an ED or Behavioural Health Unit helping clinicians manage patient aggression.
 While the ability of security to respond quickly to notifications of violence or potential violence is vitally important, at least as important is the role security can plan in defusing potential aggressive behaviour through their trained presence.

-We may have missed some aspects of the security role but few can argue with these 10 reasons for security in a healthcare facility.
+We may have missed some aspects of the security role, however, few can argue with these 10 reasons for security in a healthcare facility!

 Are you interested in building a career in healthcare?
 Apply today: www.paladinsecurity.com/careers